Khalidfpv/qgroundcontrol/docs/en/qgc-user-guide/index.md

 :::

 ::: tip
-Information about _QGroundControl_ development, architecture, contributing, and translating can be found in the [Developer Guide](../qgc-dev-guide/index.md) section.
+Information about _QGroundControl_ development, architecture, contributing, and translating can be found in the [Developer Guide](../qgc-dev-guide/index.md) section
 :::